HieroPham/CakePHP2/README.md

     ```
    - Choose Method : DELETE

-Case 1: uthenticated article writer users
+* Case 1: Authenticated article writer users
    - login by superadmin@gmail.com.
    - get token from login reponse and add it into Authorization on Update an Article API tab.
    =>Response